The road to ‘On-Hold Hell’ is paved with good intentions by your IT Department.

 Set aside their intentions for a moment.
 Allowing your IT professional to choose the default music provided with the phone system instead of your custom on-hold advertising program makes as much sense as letting the Marketing Director save money by cutting your IT budget; eliminating the firewall completely, then using all the default settings and passwords for your network security protocols.
 They are too busy to deal with this anyway.
 After all, the computers come with McAfee Security Software for FREE.
 Besides, the Marketing Team has more important things to do.

 With that kind of thinking, the potential damage to your company could be staggering.
 Precisely.

-Be intentional about sharing with your IT Department how vital your customer’s on-hold experience is to your overall marketing strategy.
-Understanding this final stage of the advertising cycle and it’s impact on each customer who contacts you will reinforce the importance of loading every update made to your on-hold advertising program as soon as it arrives in their in-box.
+Be intentional about sharing the importance of this vital and intimate piece of your overall marketing strategy with your IT Department.
+This way, they will understand the importance of loading every update made to your on-hold advertising program as soon as it arrives in their in-box.
 Then, turn them loose to do what they do best – focusing on your IT infrastructure.